 Coffins/caskets and air trays are available that are suitable for cremation, local burial, or international shipment of remains.

-(a) Whole remains must be contained in a zinc-lined, hermetically sealed coffin/casket.
+Whole remains must be contained in a zinc-lined, hermetically sealed coffin/casket or CadSeal which is a metal containment film.
 To facilitate the export of whole remains from the UK to the U.S., the Embassy prepares a Consular Mortuary Certificate to accompany the remains.
 It provides the flight details and consignee and incorporates the following documents:

 i) a certified copy of the local death certificate or the Coroner’s interim certificate when an inquest is pending;